CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/powershell/ps-remoting-exception.md

 ### Invalid Host IP Address {#invalidhostipaddress}

-The host provided is in the form of an IP address which is invalid.
+The hostname provided is in the form of an invalid or untrusted IP address.

 #### Message Format